A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

 \subsection{Preservation of neuronal spiking dynamics: amplitudes and frequencies}

-In the following, we analyse the ability of the considered numerical methods to preserve the qualitative neuronal spiking dynamics of the FHN model.
-In particular, we investigate whether the amplitudes and frequencies of the neuronal oscillations are kept when increasing the time step $\Delta$.
-Throughout this and the next section, we set $\beta=\sigma_1=0.1$ and $\sigma_2=0.2$, and consider different values for $\gamma$ and $\epsilon$.
-These two parameters are of particular interest, because they regulate the spiking intensity of the neuron and separate the time scale of the two model components, respectively.
+In the following, we analyse the ability of the considered methods to preserve the qualitative neuronal spiking dynamics of the FHN model.
+In particular, we investigate whether the amplitudes and frequencies of the neuronal oscillations are kept when increasing the time step~$\Delta$.
+Throughout this and the next section, we omit the DTEM method \eqref{DTEM} as it yields a performance comparable to that of the TEM method \eqref{eq:EM_Tamed}.
+Moreover, we set $\beta=\sigma_1=0.1$ and $\sigma_2=0.2$, and consider different values for $\gamma$ and $\epsilon$.
+These parameters are of particular interest, because they regulate the spiking intensity of the neuron and separate the time scale of the two model components, respectively.
 When $\epsilon$ is small, both variables evolve on different time scales.
 This situation is often referred to as ``stiff'' case, while larger values of $\epsilon$ refer to the ``nonstiff'' case, see, e.g., \cite{Stern2020}.
-Moreover, these parameters determine the value of $\norm{e^{A\Delta}}$, and thus the validity of Theorem \ref{thm:Lyapunov_discrete}.
+Furthermore, these parameters determine the value of $\norm{e^{A\Delta}}$, and thus the validity of Theorem \ref{thm:Lyapunov_discrete}.
 Since the true process is not available, all reference paths are obtained under the TEM method~\eqref{eq:EM_Tamed}, using the small time step $\Delta=2\cdot 10^{-5}$.
 Also in this case, the choice of the scheme used to simulate the reference paths does not affect the results of the experiments.
+Moreover, note that all paths are generated using the same set of pseudo random numbers in each~example.

-In the following, the focus lies on the $V$-component of the equation, modelling the membrane voltage, which can be experimentally recorded with intracellular measurements.
+In the following, the focus lies on the $V$-component of the process solving SDE \eqref{FHN}, modelling the membrane voltage, which can be experimentally recorded with intracellular measurements.
 Similar results are obtained for the $U$-component.